-Regardless of if they are functional or not, thyroid tumors usually present as a lump in the throat.
-In addition to a thorough physical examination, further diagnostics include bloodwork, thyroid profiles (additional blood tests), imaging of the neck (x-rays, CT scan, MRI, ultrasound), and potentially a fine needle aspirate to microscopically examine cells from the lump.
+In addition to a thorough physical examination, further diagnostics include bloodwork, thyroid profiles (additional blood tests), imaging of the neck (X-rays, CT scan, MRI, ultrasound), and potentially a fine needle aspirate to microscopically examine cells from the lump.
 X-rays of the chest are helpful to determine whether or not the tumor has spread to the lungs (metastasis).

 Functional thyroid tumors are not contagious to people or other animals.
 Their cause is unknown so there is no known prevention.